 Q: Can I use Vaseline or Coconut Oil instead of removal cream?

 A: While oils can weaken the bond over time, they are ineffective for immediate, safe removal.
-Rubbing oil vigorously on the eyes can cause traction alopecia (ripping out natural lashes) and make the eyelids puffy.
+Rubbing oil vigorously on the eyes can cause lash stress (ripping out natural lashes) and make the eyelids puffy.
 Professional cream remover breaks the chemical bond chemically, allowing extensions to slide off without friction.

 Q: Why did my lashes turn white after using remover?